superruzafa/visual-scala-reference/_functions/zipWithIndex.md

 }
 ~~~

-`zipWithIndex` creates a collection by pairing each element with its index
+`zipWithIndex` creates a collection by pairing each element with its own index.
-within the collection.

 <figure class="diagram">
   <img src="images/zipWithIndex.svg" alt="zipWithIndex function">